cjstreet/BikeSharing/README.md

 ## Objective:
 How variable is bike utilization?
 What might the key costs be in a bike-share business?

-The main objective is to show investors the most important relevant data from the bike-sharing program in New York, so that they will invest it the Des Moines bike-sharing business.
+The main objective is to show investors the most important relevant data from the bike-sharing program in New York, so that they will invest in the Des Moines bike-sharing business.

 1. Import citibike dataset into Jupyter NB.
 2. Use Pandas to convert `tripduration` column from an integer to a datatime datatype.
-3. Use JavaScript and the D3.js library to retrieve the coordinates and magnitudes of the earthquakes from the GeoJSON data.
-4. Use the Leaflet library to plot the data on a Mapbox map through an API request and create interactivity for the earthquake data.
+3. Export converted citibike dataset to a csv file.
+4. Import the dataset into Tableau.
+5. Build various visualizations and adding interactive filters
+6. Add these worksheets and dashboards to a Tableau story that details the overall analysis to pitch to investors.

 ## Resources